-The State of Connecticut Health Assessment Record for students entering grade 10 must have the front completed by the student's parent or legal guardian and the back completed by the examining physician.
-Physicals must be completed within one year prior to the first day of grade 10.
+The State of Connecticut Health Assessment Record for students entering grade 10 must have the front completed by the student's parent or legal guardian and the rest completed by the examining physician.
+Physicals must be completed within one year prior to the first day of grade 10 (dated after 8/28/2021) Tenth grade students that have not turned in a Physical can email it to, Michelle Barbour.

 Southington Board of Education Health Information